tomason/ansible-demo/demo1/README.md

 You should use root user to connect to the server and can try some of the following commands.

 ## Preparing the demo
 You need one machine with SSH installed with a user account you can login to via ssh.
 You should have Python 2.4 or higher installed on the machine.
+You also need to have an inventory file (in following examples referred to as `hosts`).
+For this example, it only has to contain a line with your machine's IP address or domain name (if it is resolvable).

 If you don't have access to such a machine, you can use provided `start-demo.sh` script that will create a docker container with Fedora 23 for you that has everything set up and prepared.
 If you want to use this option, please, follow the [readme in the root of the repository](https://github.com/tomason/ansible-demo/blob/master/README.md) on how to set up your own environment (build docker images, set up HTTP server etc.).
+The setup script creates the inventory file named `hosts` for you .

 ## Ansible ad-hoc commands
 ### Ansible command structure